Misclassification in Difference-in-differences Models: Monte Carlo study

 We generate the true treatment indicators as Bernoulli random variables with a success probability of 0.5.
 The researcher observes a possibly misclassified treatment variable depending on the misclassification dummy, $\varepsilon$.
 When misclassification is differential, we generate the misclassification dummy as $\varepsilon = \mathbbm{1}\{Y_1(1)-Y_1(0) >q\}$, where $q$ denotes an appropriately chosen quantile of the distribution of $Y_1(1)-Y_1(0)$ to obtain the desired level of misclassification.
 For nondifferential misclassification, $ \varepsilon = D^* \mathcal Bernoulli(p)+ (1-D^*)(1-\mathcal Bernoulli(p)),$ where the success probability, $p,$ determines the degree of misclassification.

-In both cases (differential misclassification or otherwise), we consider various types of misclassification.
+In both cases (differential and nondifferential), we consider various types of misclassification.
 We examine the scenario where the misclassification is symmetric or asymmetric across the true treatment states.
 We refer to misclassification as symmetric when we have equal rates of false negatives and false positives; the errors are asymmetric when those error rates are different.
 We also study the special case where the misclassification is one-sided, with only false positives or false negatives being present.

+For the multi-data source simulations, the nondifferential case uses the same Bernoulli mechanism described above, while the differential case uses an alternative DGP in which the misclassification probability depends on how extreme the individual treatment effect (ITE) gains are.
+Specifically, let $ITE = Y_{1}(1) - Y_{1}(0)$ denote the individual treatment effect, and define the standardized score $Z = |ITE - ATE|/\sigma_{ITE}$, where $ATE=\mathbb E[ITE]$ and $\sigma_{ITE}$ are the cross-sectional expectation and standard deviation of $ITE$.
+Individuals with the highest scores are deterministically misclassified: the misclassification indicator is $\varepsilon = \mathbbm{1}\{Z \geq z^*\}$, where $z^*$ is the threshold that yields the desired misclassification rate.
+We consider the case where each data source $s$ has a different misclassification rate (i.e., 5\% vs. 10\%).

 The observed data is given by $\{Y_{0}, Y_{1}, D \}$, where the outcomes (pre- and post-treatment) and treatment variable are respectively governed by the following observation mechanism.
 For outcomes, $Y_0 = Y_{0}(0)$ and $Y_1=Y_1(1)D^*+Y_1(0)(1-D^*)$, and for treatment, $D = D^*(1-\varepsilon) + (1-D^*) \varepsilon$.